Noznoc/geojson-api/README.md

 	localhost:3000

-The API should output the table's data as a geojson feature collection of building polygons.
+The API should output the table's data as a GeoJSON feature collection of building polygons.

 # Authors